MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/resources/authoringResource.md

 of the configurable properties) and the implementation (the code that does the actual work specified by a configuration) for the resource.
 A DSC resource schema can be defined in a MOF file, and the implementation is performed by a script module.
 Beginning with the support of PowerShell classes in version 5, the schema and implementation can both be defined in a class.
-The following topics describe in more detail how to create DSC resources.
+The following articles describe in more detail how to create DSC resources.

 - [Writing a custom DSC resource with MOF](authoringResourceMOF.md)